hellohaptik/docs_haptik/docs/bot-builder/basic/create-the-canvas.md

 Getting the answers to these questions will help you understand the expected outcome (e.g. reduce the existing turnaround time from 20 minutes to 3 seconds) and also be valuable during the Conversation Design phase (e.g when you need to tell the customer when agents will be available, etc.).

 4. Use gathered User persona(s) through User Research or internal teams.
-Here are some 🗝 samples for reference.
+There are some 🗝 samples for reference.
 This data can be pulled from the brand’s target demographic data and market research.

   This persona(s) can be used in two ways: